 Meaning of Crossed Arms Emoji ?♀️?

-The crossed arms emoji [?♀️?] dame desu!
-That is, it means no, not at all, don't talk about it.
-When the Japanese cross their arms it's a way of saying no, or a denial.
+The emoji with crossed arms [?♀️?] dame desu!
+In other words, it means no, by no means, don't talk about it.
+When Japanese people cross their arms, it's a way of saying no, or a negation.

 Bow Emoji Meaning ?♀️??♂️

 This type of curvature is called dogeza [?♀️??♂️].
-It's not just a greeting, it's the most formal of all, where the person gets on their knees and touches the ground with their forehead and hands in front of their head.
-Used only in large supplications and apologies.
+It is not just a greeting; it is the most formal of all, where the person kneels and touches the ground with their forehead and with their hands in front of their head.
+Used only in great supplications and requests for forgiveness.

 Other Japanese Expression Emojis ?♀️???♀️